awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-build.md

 To use this command, update your AWS SAM template to specify the path to your function's source code in the resource's Code or CodeUri property\.

+You can also use this command to build layers\.
+For more information about building layers, see [Building Layers](building-layers.md)\.

+To see an end\-to\-end example that uses this command, see [Tutorial: Deploying a Hello World Application](serverless-getting-started-hello-world.md)\.
+The `sam build` command is part of [Step 2: Build Your Application](serverless-getting-started-hello-world.md#serverless-getting-started-hello-world-build)\.

 **Usage:**

 ```